-Water samples are collected in four-liter polyethylene containers by BNL sampling teams and preserved at the time of collection by acidification to pH 2 using nitric acid.
-Effluent or surface stream samples of 100 ml are extracted for analysis.
+Water samples are collected in 4-L polyethylene containers by BNL sampling teams and preserved at the time of collection by acidification to pH 2 using nitric acid.
+Effluent or surface stream samples of 100 mL are extracted for analysis.
 Groundwater samples are typically analyzed using a 200-mL aliquot.
-The aliquot is evaporated to neardryness in a glass beaker.
-Two drops of concentrated nitric acid are added after which the solids are policed down the side of the beaker.
+The aliquot is evaporated to near-dryness in a glass beaker.
+Two drops of concentrated nitric acid are added, after which the solids are "policed" down the side of the beaker.
 The sample is transferred to a stainless steel planchet.
-Four drops of 10% Triton-X are added to the sample before it completely evaporates on a hot plate.
-The planchets are placed in a drying oven at 105°C for a minimum of 2 hours; removed to a desiccator and allowed to cool; weighed and counted in a gasflow proportional counter for 50 minutes.
+Four drops of 10% Triton-X are added to the sample, then it is completely evaporated on a hot plate.
+The planchets are placed in a drying oven at 105°C for a minimum of 2 hours, removed to a desiccator and allowed to cool, weighed, and finally counted in a gas-flow proportional counter for 50 minutes.
 Groundwater samples are counted for 200 minutes.
 Samples are normally processed in batch mode.
-The first sample of each batch is a background, for which the count rate is subtracted from the raw data before computing net activity concentration.
-System performance is checked daily with NIST-traceable standards: americium-241 for alpha, and strontium-90 for beta.
+The first sample of each batch is a background, for which the count rate is subtracted from the raw data before the net activity concentration is computed.
+System performance is checked daily with National Institute for Standards and Technology (NIST) traceable standards: americium-241 for alpha, and strontium-90 for beta.
 Spiked duplicates are performed within each batch of samples to determine precision and accuracy.